 11. Welding Sleeves.

 Most welder chooses a welding jacket because it can protect the entire tuber when welding.
-However, there is a more efficient protection using welding sleeves.
+However, there is more efficient protection using welding sleeves.
 Its function is the same as the welding jacket, which is to protect the body and arms of the welder from all the sparks that fly out while welding.

 There are three materials used for making welding sleeves and each has its advantages.
 Leather is the single most common material found in welding apparel because of its rough texture, scratch resistance, and flame retardant base.